myr-account/cricket-champions/README.md

 1. Sachin Tendulkar
 2. M S Dhoni
 3. Virat Kohli
-4. Rohit Sharma
-> got good recognition from the cricket board India
+4. Rohit Sharma, got good recognition from the cricket board India
 * In India sachin is called as god of cricket for consistency and love towards his profession
 * In the same way cricketers like,